Homework 00 - Pizza!

 You have been elected as President of the Pizza Council of BYUSA.
 Your primary responsibility is to determine how many pizzas should be ordered when BYUSA holds an event.
 To make things easier, you decide to write a Python program to help you do the calculations.

 The program will first prompt the user to enter the number of people to be fed and later prompt them to enter the tip percentage to pay the delivery person.
 The program will calculate the number of large, medium, and small pizzas needed.
-Based on those numbers, it will then cacluate the total price (including tip), and just for fun, the total number of square inches of pizza ordered and average square inches per person.
+Based on those numbers, it will then calculate the total price (including tip), and just for fun, the total number of square inches of pizza ordered and average square inches per person.

 Special Notes